gecBurton/csv-bleach/README.md

 # clean your CSVs!

-This command line tool rationalizes CSV files by:
+This command line tool cleans CSV files by:
 1. detecting the encoding and converting it to utf-8
 2. detecting the delimiter and safely converting it to a comma
 3. casting all variables to json form, i.e. integers, floats, booleans, string or null.